In this article, we are going to show you how to choose an Ecommerce service provider.

 This extremely cool feature allows sellers to embed sales options directly into YouTube videos.
 It’s perfect for those with an active video platform and increases the opportunities to make a sale.

 Although 63.85% of customers abandon their carts during the checkout process, this does not mean that you’ve lost the sale.

 That’s where abandoned shopping cart features come in.
 You can set up gentle email reminders that will hopefully entice your customers to finish buying your product.
 One of the best ways to do this is to share a discount code or a limited time offer.

 PDF Stamping for Extra Security

-Selz sellers can create a PDF Stamp that’s embedded into the product and is stamped with the buyers name.
+Selz sellers can create a PDF Stamp that is embedded in the product and is stamped with the buyer’s name.
 With this added level of protection, your products won’t be able to be duplicated anonymously.

-Look for an eCommerce provider that work with programs you use every day.
-Through an integration with Zapier, Selz connects to hundreds of apps and platforms you can use to run your business with ease.
-From email marketing platforms to shipping providers and accounting software, make sure the eCommerce provider you choose integrates with the tools you need.
+Look for an Ecommerce provider that works with programs you use every day.
+Through integration with Zapier, Selz connects to hundreds of apps and platforms you can use to run your business with ease.
+From email marketing platforms to shipping providers and accounting software, make sure the Ecommerce provider you choose integrates with the tools you need.